 Through this journey, we have better understood the dynamic nature of our supply chains and our business.
 Although some of the priority ingredients that we selected in 2014 are still at the core of our business – like corn, wheat, rice and potatoes – others have had significant decreases in volumes due to divestiture or shifts in strategy.
 Similarly, new ingredients have come become more material to our business as we grow in emerging markets and acquire new businesses.

-With this in mind, we are shifting our approach to focus on the 20 most material ingredients.
-This list may change between now and 2030 as we will be assessing materiality based on the following:
+With this in mind, we are shifting our approach to focus on the most material ingredients.
+Our list of priority ingredients may change between now and 2030 as we regularly reassess materiality based on:

 - Global volume